premchander-revature/interviewquestions/Java Automation/api-testing-IS.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

-- API testing is important for ensuring that API which we built performs as expected when faced with a wide variety of expected and unexpected requests.
+- API Testing is important for ensuring that API which we built performs as expected when faced with a wide variety of expected and unexpected requests.

 </blockquote>
 </details>